Wagyx/x3d-off-viewer/README.md

 ## How to run

-Start a local web server, more details [here](https://create3000.github.io/x_ite/setup-a-localhost-server/)
+Start a local web server, if you don't know how more details [here](https://create3000.github.io/x_ite/setup-a-localhost-server/)
+I usually either
-- using vscode live server extension
+- use vscode live server extension
-- using a command line terminal and Python, cd to the project folder then run python -m http.server
+- or use a command line terminal and Python, cd to the project folder then run python -m http.server

 ## How to use it within your web page